Susanna (Book of Daniel): Summary

-A fair Hebrew wife named Susanna was falsely accused by lecherous voyeurs.
-As she bathes in her garden, having sent her attendants away, two elders, having previously said goodbye to each other, bump into each other again when they spy on her bathing.
+A fair Hebrew wife named Susanna bathes privately (having sent her attendants away) in her locked and walled garden.
+Two elders, having previously said goodbye to each other, bump into each other again when they spy on her bathing.
 The two men realize they both lust for Susanna.
 When she makes her way back to her house, they accost her, demanding she have sexual intercourse with them.
 When she refuses, they have her arrested, claiming that the reason she sent her maids away was to be alone as she was having intercourse with a young man under a tree.

-She refuses to be blackmailed and is arrested and about to be put to death for adultery when the young Daniel interrupts the proceedings, shouting that the elders should be questioned to prevent the death of an innocent.
+She refuses to be blackmailed and is arrested and about to be put to death for adultery when the young Daniel interrupts the proceedings, shouting that the elders should be interrogated to prevent the death of an innocent.

-After being separated, the two men are cross-examined about details of what they saw but disagree about the tree under which Susanna supposedly met her lover.
+After being separated, the two men are cross-examined in detail about what they saw and contradict each other about the tree under which Susanna supposedly met her lover.
 In the Greek text, the names of the trees cited by the elders form puns with the sentences given by Daniel.
 The first says they were under a mastic tree (ὑπο σχίνον, hypo schinon), and Daniel says that an angel stands ready to cut (σχίσει, schisei) him in two.
 The second says they were under an evergreen oak tree (ὑπο πρίνον, hypo prinon), and Daniel says that an angel stands ready to saw (πρίσαι, prisai) him in two.

 The great difference in size between a mastic and an oak makes the elders' lie plain to all the observers.
 The false accusers are put to death, and virtue triumphs.